 Dr. Marlène Laruelle, George Washington University, on Russia’s Arctic Policies

-Dr. Robert Huebert, University of Calgary, on Canada’s Arctic Policies:
+Dr. Rob Huebert, University of Calgary, on Canada’s Arctic Policies:

 Mr. Willy Østreng, Norwegian Academy of Polar Research, on the Arctic Policies of Nordic states

 Dr. Aki Tonami, University of Copenhagen, on Arctic policies of Korea, Japan and Singapore

 Dr. Anne-Marie Brady, Woodrow Wilson Center and the University of Canterbury, New Zealand, on China’s Arctic Policies

 - Policy Brief - China - Anne-Marie Brady

 - Policy Brief - U.S. - Heather Conley

 - Policy Brief - Canada - Rob Huebert